Samuelsen1/Tech-Writing-Samples/How to Add a Doctor or Caregiver on Welth.md

-# How to Add a Doctor or Caregiver on Welth
+# How to Add and Share Data with a Doctor or Caregiver on Welth

 ## Summary
-Learn how to seek medical help from a Doctor or Caregiver.
+Learn how to seek medical help, share and manage health data with a Doctor or Caregiver.

 ## Audience
 Patients, General Users